 Measure the vertical and horizontal sides of the opening for the rough frame, and take care to set its dimensions 1-1/2 inches wider and taller than the window you want to install.
-Measure another 3 inches on each side for the king studs and the jack or trimmer studs.
-If there is a wall stud right up close that could be used as one of the king stud framing one side of your opening without causing any issues with the location of the window in the wall, using it as a starting point could save you extra work and lumber.
+Measure another three inches on each side for the king studs and the jack or trimmer studs.
+If there's a wall stud right up close that can be used as one of the framing king studs, building from that will save you extra work and lumber.

-Cut the king studs, so they connect the top wall plate with the soleplate and fit on the outer edge of the opening.
+Cut the king studs so they connect the top wall plate with the soleplate and fit on the outer edge of the opening.
 Nail them to the top plate and the soleplate.
-The top plate of the wall framing is usually a double plate and is the horizontal beam where the ceiling joists are resting.
+The wall framing's top plate is usually a double plate and is the horizontal beam where the ceiling joists are resting.
 The soleplate is the horizontal beam at the bottom, where the wall meets the floor.
-Use 2 nails for each end.
-Check if they are plumb with a level.
+Use two nails for each end, and check that the beams are plumb with a level.

 Cut the jack studs, making sure their height is 3/4 inch longer than the height of your window's header once installed.
-Place them inside of the window opening against the king studs and nail them together, on both sides of the window opening.
+Place them inside the window opening against the king studs and nail them together on both sides of the window opening.

 Cut the sill to the length equal to the distance between the jack studs.
 Mark at every 16-inches on the soleplate and the sill piece, where you'll need to place cripple studs.
 Cut as many pieces as needed from 2x4 lumber.
-Nail all the cripple studs to the sill plate then take that sub-assembly and place it between the jack studs within the wall frame.
+Nail all the cripple studs to the sill plate, then take that sub-assembly and place it between the jack studs within the wall frame.
 You can then toenail the sill to the jack studs and the cripple studs to the soleplate.
-For good measure, two extra cripple studs can be added up against the jack studs for more stability.
+For good measure, you can add up two extra cripple studs against the jack studs for more stability.

 Step 6 - Place the Top Cripple Studs